 There are so many brands that sell boxed chicken stock that is gluten free.
 Always use the stock that tastes best to you, because it's the most plentiful ingredient in the soup.

-I really like Pacific brand low sodium chicken stock and buy it when it goes on sale.
+I really like Pacific brand low sodium chicken stock and buy it when it goes on sale to make chicken soup, and gluten free chicken and dumplings.
 There are many other brands that are also gluten free, but read labels even when it's a brand you've purchased before.
 They do change formulas from time to time.

 Which noodles make the best soup?